-Principles and Philosophy of Education
+EDU 281 - Principles and Philosophy of Education

 An introductory course in teacher education presenting an overview of the roles, skills, knowledge base and values required of qualified classroom teachers.
-The course is designed to give students a framework Dtheoretical and philosophical Dfor evaluating educational principles, perspectives, policies and procedures.
-Contemporary systems and historical implications of theory and practice will be considered as students interact with these data from a Christian/biblical worldview.
+The course is designed to give students a framework of theoretical and philosophical for evaluating educational principles, perspectives, policies and procedures.
+Contemporary systems and historical implications of theory and practice will be considered as students interact with these data from a Christian/biblical perspective.
 As a culminating class project, students will construct a personal philosophy of education.
-ED 283 is taken concurrently with this course.
+This course is taken concurrently with EDU 283